jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 3 Remove PowerShell from systems when not needed.
 If needed, consider restricting PowerShell execution policy to administrators only.
-4 To protect systems against certain malware infections that use scheduled tasks, mark scheduled tasks that start programs in the systems temporary folder %TEMP% as unsafe.
+4 To protect systems against certain malware infections that use scheduled tasks, mark scheduled tasks that start programs in the system’s temporary folder %TEMP% as unsafe.
  Microsoft Digital Defense Report 2023
-Chapter 3 Nation State Threats61
+Chapter 3 Nation State Threats

+61
 China continued
 US defense industrial
 base and critical